Can you freeze coconut flour? Storage Tips + Recipes

 Here’s a step-by-step guide to freezing and storing to prolong your coconut flour’s shelf life.

 1. Preparing for Freezing: Ensure your organic coconut flour is in its original unopened package, in an airtight container or transfer leftover flour to a freezer bag.
-Cardboard containers are rare, but if you recieve your coconut flour in one, make sure to transfer for sure.
+Cardboard containers are rare, but if you receive your coconut flour in one, make sure to transfer for sure.
 Remove any excess air from the bag before sealing to minimize the risk of freezer burn.

 2. Labeling and Dating: To keep track of your frozen coconut flour, label the container or bag with the production date, expiration date or best-by date.
 This will help you prioritize its use and maintain freshness.